-4.18 SIGNALING START AND END OF A SEQUENCE
+.18 SIGNALING START AND END OF A SEQUENCE

-- (a) Each competitor should signal readiness and intent to start a sequence by distinctly rocking the wings three (3) times. - (b) The pilot may start and/or finish the wing rocks either inside or outside the aerobatic box and they may be performed on a horizontal, climbing or descending flight path.
-If the first figure of the program begins in inverted flight, any wing rocks must be performed in inverted flight.
-The competitor may change his flight attitude from normal to inverted only by a half roll prior to the first wing rock. - (c) Should any wing rock fail to follow the criteria of paragraph (b) above, a penalty equal to a Program Interruption for the category in question (See Table 4.15.1) shall be assessed.
+- (a) Each competitor is encouraged to signal readiness and intent to start a sequence by distinctly rocking the wing three (3) times immediately one after the other.
+However, no penalty shall be incurred if this signal is omitted. - (b) The pilot may start and/or finish the wing rocks either inside or outside the aerobatic box and they may be performed on a horizontal, climbing or descending flight path.
+If the first figure following the wing rock begins in inverted flight, any wing rocks must be performed in inverted flight.
+The competitor may change his flight attitude from normal to inverted only by a half roll prior to the first wing rock.

+(c) Should any wing rock fail to follow the criteria of paragraph (b) above, a penalty equal to a Program Interruption for the category in question (See 4.15) shall be assessed.

 The same signal, rocking the wings three (3) times, should be used to signal the completion of the program and intent to leave the Aerobatic Box.
+However, no penalty shall be incurred if this signal is omitted.

-4.19 RECALL SIGNALS
+RECALL SIGNALS